A - Z

 We promote healthy lifestyles through nutrition education, training and consulting and by developing resources.
 We set nutrition standards and evaluate their impact.

-We regulate the transportation of radioactive waste into and within South Carolina and license facilities that process and transport radioactive waste.
-We also regulate the Barnwell low-level radioactive waste disposal facility (also known as the Chem-Nuclear Site.)
+Regulates the transportation of radioactive waste into and within South Carolina and licenses facilities that process and transport radioactive waste.
+The program also regulates the Barnwell low-level radioactive waste disposal facility (also known as the Chem-Nuclear Site.)

 Are you worried you may have a sexually transmitted infection?
 We can test for HIV, syphilis, gonorrhea and Chlamydia.
 If we find that you do have an STD, we can give you medicines to treat it, and we will refer you to additional healthcare services if needed.